Here2ServeU/aws-eks-grafana/README.md

 ## Introduction:
 * 👋 Hey everyone!
 Welcome back to my GitHub.
 * 🎥 This repo shows you how to set up Grafana with Docker Compose and integrate it with an Amazon EKS Cluster for monitoring.
-* 📊 Grafana is a powerful tool for data visualization, and with this guide, you'll be able to monitor your Kubernetes clusters with ease.
+* 📊 Grafana is a powerful tool for data visualization.
+With this guide, you'll easily monitor your Kubernetes clusters.

 ## Prerequisites:
 * 💻 A computer with Docker and Docker Compose installed.